 Choosing a breakfast menu for a wedding can depend on several factors, such as the size of the wedding, the time of day, and the dietary restrictions of guests.
 Here are some ideas for a wedding breakfast: Continental Breakfast: This is a classic breakfast option that includes a variety of pastries, bread, fruit, yogurt, and juice.

-Buffet-Style Breakfast: A buffet-style breakfast allows guests to serve themselves and choose from a range of options, such as scrambled eggs, bacon, sausage, pancakes, waffles, fruit, and more.
+Buffet-Style Breakfast: A buffet-style breakfast allows guests to serve themselves and choose from a range of options, such as scramble eggs, bacon, sausage, pancakes, waffles, fruit, and more.
 Breakfast Stations: You could also consider having breakfast stations where guests can interact with chefs and make their own omelets, crepes, or breakfast burritos.
 Brunch-style Breakfast: A brunch-style breakfast can include both breakfast and lunch items, such as quiches, salads, sandwiches, and a selection of pastries.
-Plated Breakfast: For a more formal option, you could consider a plat breakfast, where guests are served a set menu of items such as eggs benedict, smoked salmon, or avocado toast.
+Plat Breakfast: For a more formal option, you could consider a plat breakfast, where guests are serve a set menu of items such as eggs benedict, smoke salmon, or avocado toast.
 Dietary Restrictions: It is important to consider guests’ dietary restrictions, such as vegetarian, gluten-free, or dairy-free options.
 Make sure to provide a range of options that cater to everyone’s needs.

 3. Course Soup